albagon/marsboard/project/README.md

 ### Design

 Create an image gallery slider, put a full page background image, code some falling asteroids with css animations ... the visual design of this UI is up to you!
 There is a lot of awesome dashboard design inspiration out there.
 You have already been given a good start with a mobile-first stylesheet already set up for you.

+### Contributing

+This repository is the result of my second project for [Udacity](https://www.udacity.com/)'s Intermediate JavaScript Nanodegree.
+Therefore, all contributions are welcome.

+For details, please check out [CONTRIBUTING.md](CONTRIBUTING.md).

+### License

+_Marsboard_ is distributed under the [MIT license](LICENSE.md).